 Non Visual Desktop Access (NVDA) – for Windows PC

-Non Visual Desktop Access (NVDA) is a free and open-source screen reader for the Windows Operating System, enabling blind and vision impaired people to use their computers for no more cost than the computer and Operating System itself.
+NVDA is a free and open-source screen reader for the Windows operating system, enabling blind and vision impaired people to use their computers for no more cost than the computer and operating system itself.
 Started in April 2006, it has grown to become quite usable as a day-to-day screen reader, enabling the user to do most tasks they would need to.
 It is not as stable or as bug-free as some of the commercial screen readers, but since December 2006 the creator of NVDA has been able to use NVDA full-time as his primary screen reader, finally giving up his original commercial product.

-VoiceOver is a screen reader built into Apple Inc.’s Mac OS X operating system since version 10.4 and is also available on Apple iOS, tvOS, watchOS and iPod devices.
+VoiceOver (VO) is a screen reader built into Apple Inc.’s Mac OS X operating system since version 10.4 (VO is also available on Apple iOS, tvOS, watchOS and iPod devices – see below).
 By using VoiceOver, the user can access content and navigate by using text-to-speech, the keyboard and the touchpad.
 VoiceOver is designed to increase accessibility for blind and low-vision users, and for some users with learning disabilities.